cobilab/cryfa/README.md

          key filename
 </p>
 </pre>
-Cryfa uses stdin and stout and, hence, can be directly integrated on pipelines.
+Cryfa uses stdin and stdout and, hence, can be directly integrated on pipelines.

 ## CITATION ##